sharoncornelius/idpf-specification/idpf_specification.md

 the same manner it does for the “single queue model” and as in the “single queue model", SW sets the RS bit to indicate to Device on which descriptors it should report a completion to SW.
-Similarly to the “single queue model” , In addition to reporting completions for descriptors marked as such by SW (RS bit setting), occasionally (based on a periodic timer), Device will report a completion for the last descriptor processed (in case completion was not already reported to this descriptor due to RS bit setting).
+Similarly to the “single queue model”, In addition to reporting completions for descriptors marked as such by SW (RS bit setting), occasionally (based on a periodic timer), Device will report a completion for the last descriptor processed (in case completion was not already reported to this descriptor due to RS bit setting).

-For this model , the “TX head” field in PCE holds the TX queue offset of the descriptor that follows the RS marked descriptor.
+For this model, the “TX head” field in PCE holds the TX queue offset of the descriptor that follows the RS marked descriptor.

 ### Out of Order Split Queue Model